 In September 1999, we entered into a strategic alliance with Microsoft Corporation to integrate Microsoft technologies into the Akamai network.
 As part of the agreement, we intend to integrate Microsoft Windows Media(TM) technologies with our global Internet content delivery service, and we will create a version of our software to support our FreeFlow service that works on Microsoft Windows Server operating systems.
 In addition, Microsoft's Streaming Media Division has agreed to become one of our Internet content delivery service customers.
 Microsoft purchased shares of our Series F convertible preferred stock for an aggregate purchase price of approximately \$15.0 million in September 1999.
 For more detailed information about our strategic alliances with Cisco and Microsoft, see "Business -- Strategic Alliances" on page 31.

 THE OFFERING

+Common stock to be outstanding after

+this offering......
+90,441,851 shares

-Common stock offered 8,000,000 shares Common stock to be outstanding after this offering 90,408,428 shares Use of proceeds For working capital and general corporate purposes.
-For more detailed information, see "Use of Proceeds" on page 17.
+Use of proceeds.....
+For working capital and general

+corporate purposes.
+For more detailed information, see "Use of Proceeds" on page 18.